SaranjeetKaur/reproducible-analysis-targets/live-code-script.md

     pattern = map(models)
   )
 ```

+- `model_summaries` is the target name.
+- `broom::glance(models[[1]])` is the command to build the target.
+- It is applied to each element of `models`.
+- [[1]]: removes one layer of nesting
+- pattern: indicates that this target should be built using dynamic branching.
+- map: applies the command to each element of the input list (models) sequentially.

 - Let's reflect on the output of `targets::tar_make()`.
 - Series of smaller targets (branches) that are each named like `model_summaries_alphanumeric_hash`.